 Here’s a look at all of American’s different seat types, as a brief reference, before diving into your economy options:

-Flagship First is American’s top class of service and is only available on 3-class aircraft, including the 777-300ER and the A321T, which flies transcontinental from coast to coast.
+Flagship First is American’s top class of service and is only available on 3-class aircraft, including the 777-300ER and the A321T, that fly transcontinental from coast to coast.
 Flagship First includes access to the Flagship First Dining area at select airports and the Flagship Lounge.
 Onboard, you’ll find personal “pods” for every passenger without being near others.

 Domestic First Class